bio and philosophy

 Finding our voices and Going on a journey together

 Kathleen Clare Waller is an educator and writer who wants to help you and your students find a voice through reading and writing the world.

 Kathleen's experiences and research span a variety of contexts, allowing her dexterity in her approaches to teaching and learning.
 Through work in different secondary schools in Boston, Paris, Milan, Hong Kong, and Vienna in teaching and leadership roles as well as experiences in creative writing, mindfulness, travel, linguistic discovery, and the arts, she will help you investigate many concepts as well as approaches to conceptual teaching.
 A former university track and field athlete, Kathleen focuses deeply on the mind-body connection in her classroom and as an approach to reading and writing the world.
 She sees writing (in many forms and languages) as a powerful tool that everyone should have access to.
 She works on creating both classrooms and work environments of risk and respect where debates and discoveries about languages and texts are not isolated from those of beauty, truth, politics, identity, culture, and more.

 Kathleen hails from Lexington, Massachusetts and is currently based in Vienna with her family.
 She is the Department Leader of English at Vienna International School and does a variety of writing, workshop leading, consulting, examining, and is working toward her yoga teacher training certificate.
-You can visit her writing page at kathleenwaller.com or see a brief CV on her Linkedin profile, or visit her Hodder Education Author Bio.
+You can visit her writing page at kathleenwaller.com, see a brief CV on her Linkedin profile, or visit her Hodder Education Author Bio.

 BA, Bowdoin College, English and Art History

 MA, The University of Hong Kong, Literary and Cultural Studies